Types of Xanax Bars and Pills

 Red Xanax bars are fake and are not manufactured by any pharmaceutical company.

-These bars contain 5mg plus of alprazolam which is an extremely high dose and likely to cause an overdose if taken in excess.
+These bars contain 5mg plus of alprazolam which is an extremely high dose and is capable of leading to an overdose if taken in excess.
 These bars are made illegally meaning they may also contain other harmful substances such as fentanyl.

 Red Xanax Bars have been nicknamed “red devil Xanax” or simply “devils” owing to their distinctive color and the code ‘R666’ often being printed on them.